Scrambling Without Chaos in Random Free-Fermionic Systems: Introduction

 Information scrambling is characterized by various measures, including the spectral form factor (SFF) \cite{PhysRevE.55.4067, Haake:2010fgh, Cotler:2016fpe}, out-of-time-ordered correlators \cite{Shenker:2013pqa, OTOC, Maldacena:2015waa, Roberts:2014ifa}, tripartite mutual information (TMI) \cite{Hosur:2015ylk, Iyoda:2017pxe, Pappalardi:2018frz}, operator entanglement \cite{Zanardi:2001zza, Alba:2019okd, Bertini:2019gbu, Nie:2018dfe, Styliaris:2020tde}, and entanglement dynamics \cite{Asplund:2015eha, PhysRevX.7.031016, Bertini:2018fbz, Alba:2019ybw}.
-Recent studies, however, reveal that behaviors such as the exponential growth of out-of-time-ordered correlators \cite{PhysRevE.101.010202, Xu:2019lhc, Hashimoto:2020xfr} and operator entanglement \cite{Dowling:2023hqc} do not necessarily indicate quantum chaos.
+Recent studies, however, reveal that behaviors such as the exponential growth of out-of-time-ordered correlators \cite{Caputa:2016tgt, PhysRevE.101.010202, Xu:2019lhc, Hashimoto:2020xfr, Trunin:2023xmw, Trunin:2023rwm} and operator entanglement \cite{Dowling:2023hqc} do not necessarily indicate quantum chaos.
 This prompts the question: What are the minimal conditions for a system to exhibit information scrambling, and can these criteria be established for integrable systems?

 In a recent work \cite{Mollabashi:2024gik}, it was shown that a chaotic sector can emerge within a bosonic integrable system and induce information scrambling, despite the system’s global integrability.
 This sector originates from random quadratic interactions: while the single-particle spectrum exhibits Wigner–Dyson statistics, the full many-body spectrum remains Poissonian.
-Hence, randomness within an integrable system can act as a driver of scrambling.\footnote{The relation between randomness, scrambling, and complexity is further discussed in \cite{Liu:2017lem}.} The present paper aims to extend the analysis of \cite{Mollabashi:2024gik}, which focused on bosonic integrable systems, to fermionic integrable systems, and to investigate how different degrees of randomness influence information scrambling in these systems.
+Hence, randomness within an integrable system can act as a driver of scrambling.\footnote{The relation between randomness, scrambling, and complexity is further discussed in \cite{Liu:2017lem}.} The present paper aims to generalize the analysis of \cite{Mollabashi:2024gik}, which focused on bosonic integrable systems, to the fermionic case, and to explore how different degrees of randomness affect information scrambling in such systems.
+In addition to this generalization from bosons to fermions, the work also provides new insights into the spectral statistics underlying scrambling in these integrable models.

 In this paper, we focus on fermionic Gaussian states, which are of particular importance due to their well-established efficient simulability \cite{doi:10.1137/S0097539700377025, PhysRevA.65.032325, Knill:2001lto}.
 These states have been extensively investigated from various perspectives, including thermalization, eigenstate entanglement structure, and their associated Page curves \cite{Magan:2015yoa, Vidmar_2016, Vidmar:2017uux, Vidmar:2018rqk, Lydzba:2020qfx, Lydzba:2021hml, Bianchi:2021aui, Bianchi:2021lnp, Lydzba:2021zce, Bhattacharjee:2021jff, Lydzba:2022ibr, Yauk:2023wbu, Yu:2022aej}.
 The aim of this work is to explore information scrambling diagnostics in fermionic Gaussian states undergoing time evolution driven by quadratic fermionic Hamiltonians with varying degrees of randomness.
 Random quadratic fermionic Hamiltonians are integrable in the sense that, for a system of $N$ fermions, one can identify $N$ conserved operators, namely the occupation number operators of the decoupled modes, that commute with the Hamiltonian.